AbhiMayadam/Waifu2x-Usage/index.md

 ![TM](https://i.imgur.com/3ejEpOM.png)
 3. Select GPU 0 or GPU 1 if your system has 2 GPUs to get the full names of both.
 ![TM](https://i.imgur.com/hrrGuSN.png)
 4. If the GPU brand is AMD or Intel, you need to use Waifu2x-ncnn-vulkan.
 Older intel iGPUs don't support Vulkan.
 If the model code is 4 digits, such as HD Graphics 5500, it will not support Vulkan on Windows.
 3 Digit model codes such as HD 620 and later will support Vulkan.
 Xe graphics supports Vulkan.
-Intel Skylake iGPUs such as HD 520 technically support Vulkan, but do not in practice.
+Intel Skylake iGPUs such as HD 520 technically support Vulkan, but only on Linux, not on Windows.
 4a.
 If you have a Nvidia GPU, look at the Dedicated GPU Memory Entry.
 If it says 2 GB or less like here, use Waifu2x-Ncnn-Vulkan, if it is greater than 2 GB, use Waifu2x-caffe.
+Older Nvidia GPUs (GTX 900 series and older) do not support FP16 compute at all, and will error out if FP32 compute is not enabled in Waifu2x-NCNN-Vulkan settings.

 ![TM](https://i.imgur.com/Wbdm50B.png)